Multi-head Ensemble of Smoothed Classifiers for Certified Robustness: Conclusion

 \section{Conclusion}

-Based on RS for certified robustness, we propose (i) to augment multiple heads in a single DNN, and (ii) to construct an associated ensemble training strategy SPACTE.
-The multi-head structure seeks diversified classifiers for the ensemble with imposed orthogonal constraints and greatly alleviates the heavy computational cost in the existing ensemble methods using multiple DNNs.
-The proposed SPACTE allows communication and information exchange among heads via the self-paced learning, which is modified with the proposed smoothed loss in specific relations to the certified robustness of samples.
-With SPACTE on the multi-head network, each head selects the mini-batch samples to teach the training of its neighboring head, forming a circular communication flow for better optimization results and enhanced diversities.
-In extensive experiments, our proposed method achieves SOTA results over the existing ensemble methods at the cost of distinctively less computational expenses.
+Based on the ensemble in RS for certified robustness, we propose SOME, which includes (i) an augmented multi-head DNN structure, and (ii) an associated ensemble training strategy circular-teaching.
+The multi-head structure seeks for the ensemble via variance reduction with an imposed cosine constraint and greatly alleviates the heavy computational cost in the existing ensemble methods using multiple DNNs.
+The proposed circular-teaching allows communication and information exchange among heads via the self-paced learning, which is modified with the proposed smoothed loss in specific relations to the certified robustness of samples.
+In SOME, each head selects the mini-batch samples to teach the training of its neighboring head, forming a circular communication flow for better optimization results and enhanced diversities.
+Through extensive experiments, SOME achieves SOTA results over the existing ensemble methods at the cost of distinctively less computational expenses.
 In future, different ensemble mechanisms are worthy to be investigated to further boost certified robustness and efficiency.

+The limitation of SOME mainly lies in that the hyper-parameter $\lambda$ needs to be tuned, as it determines the selection of easy and hard samples and affects the procedure of self-paced learning for certified robustness.
+Therefore, how to self-adaptively learn $\lambda$ could be further explored to facilitate the application of SOME for various data distributions and networks.

 \begin{appendices}